How to Practice Culturally Relevant Pedagogy

 I had “made it,” but it came at a cost.

-So, I was a proof point.
-But I was a proof point of successful schooling—not successful education.
+Looking back, my "success" as a student was largely defined by my test scores and had very little to do with building my own cultural competence and critical consciousness.
+I was a proof point—yes.
+But, I was a proof point of successful schooling—not successful education.
 And, there is a fundamental difference between the two.

 “Schooling is the process by which you institutionalize people to accept their place in a society… Education is the process through which you teach them to transform it.”